Renal Medicine ST4 Interview: Complete Guide 2025

 If you’re currently completing CT3 and looking to apply for Renal Medicine ST4 (nephrology), we’ve created this guide to help you plan for your application and interview.
 We will provide everything you need to know about the interview timeline, format, and scoring to give you the best chance of success.

-For round 1 in 2023 there were 163 applications for 52 posts, giving a competition ratio of 3:13.
+For round 1 in 2024 there were 181 applications for 56 posts, giving a competition ratio of 3:23.
 This means there were more than three applicants for every renal medicine post.
 Bear in mind, however, that many applicants apply to more than one specialty.
-Only 31% of these candidates applied for renal medicine alone.
 You can find out application numbers and competition ratios here (on the “data” tab).

 Renal Medicine ST4 Interview Timeline